Azure-Samples/media-services-3rdparty-player-samples/docs/video.js/results/macOS.md

-# Test results for Video.js on Android v8+
+# Test results for Video.js on macOS v10.15.5+

 References: